jbspeakr/personal-blog/_posts/2017-02-01-on-making-spring-security-oauth-rfc-compliant.md

 So, if you plan to support a project that is out there for a while, keep in mind to leave all your fancy tooling at home.
 Also try to read and follow the projects code and style guidelines before receiving requests for change in your pull-requests.

 Of course, as with anything around the globe, [there is even more to this than meet the eye](https://github.com/spring-projects/spring-security-oauth/blob/master/CODE_OF_CONDUCT.adoc).
-However, this was [my resulting pull request](https://github.com/spring-projects/spring-security-oauth/pull/895) and it is waiting to get merged.
+However, this was [my resulting pull request](https://github.com/spring-projects/spring-security-oauth/pull/895) ~~and it is waiting to get merged~~.

 ## I learned more about HTTP Headers
 In the beginning, I learned about the diversity of HTTP Headers.
 Being spoiled by all these framework abstraction layers nowadays, it hit me that HTTP Headers are simply yet another interface.
 And we want to handle all interface interaction in the most resilient way.